CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 }
 ```

-Bear in mind that hash codes are case sensitive.
-With the same properties as in the example above, but all values in lower case, it will append the hash code `479b8ebe1612297996532b9abeeb9feee4ed4569`.
+Hash codes are case sensitive.
+So, with the same properties as in the example above, but all values in lower case, the hash code will be `479b8ebe1612297996532b9abeeb9feee4ed4569`.

 ```
 {